 - Low transaction costs without third-party influence make it ideal for cross-border trading and multinational businesses.

-- Bitcoin wallet ensures safekeeping of Bitcoin with small hardware computer.
+- Bitcoin wallet ensures the safekeeping of Bitcoin with a small hardware computer.

 - Bitcoin is taxable, so one must be aware of tax consequences when investing in Bitcoin.